 Hanmi Financial has agreed with the FRB that it will not pay any cash dividends to its stockholders without prior consent of the FRB.
 Hanmi Bank is also required to seek prior approval from the Regulators to pay cash dividends to Hanmi Financial.
 The ability of Hanmi Financial to pay dividends to its stockholders is also directly dependent on the ability of the Bank to pay dividends to us.
-Section 642 of the California Financial Code provides that neither a California state-chartered bank nor a majority-owned subsidiary of a bank can pay dividends to its stockholders in an amount which exceeds the lesser of (a) the retained earnings of the bank or (b) the net income of the bank for its last three fiscal years, in each case less the amount of any previous distributions made during such period.
+Section 642 of the California Financial Code provides that neither a California state-chartered bank nor a majority-owned the origination and servicing of loans, and other issues related to the business of Hanmi Financial and its subsidiaries.
+In the opinion of management, the resolution of any such issues would not have a material adverse impact on the financial condition, results of operations, or liquidity of Hanmi Financial or its subsidiaries.